nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `AddRecipeForm` class inherits from the `RecipeForm` base class which extends the `UiPart<Region>` class and initializes various UI components, such as `TextFields`, `TextAreas` that are used for displaying and editing recipe details and `Buttons` for saving and closing the form.

-The class has a constructor that takes a null `Recipe` object, a `StringBuilder` object to be returned to the caller in `AddFormCommand`, and the `title` of the form.
+The `RecipeForm` class has a constructor that takes a null `Recipe` object, a `StringBuilder` object reference that is created in `AddFormCommand`, and the `title` of the form.
 The fields of the form are pre-populated with the existing recipe's data if a non-null recipe is provided.

+After the user modifies and saves the form, the `AddRecipeForm` modifies this `StringBuilder` reference to capture the form's edited details in a format which is parseable as an `Recipe` instance, by the app.

 In addition, it implements the following operations:

 * `RecipeForm#display` —  Displays the form with corresponding UI components such as the <kbd>Save</kbd> button and `TextField` and `TextArea` rows.
 * `RecipeForm#getFormData` —  Stores all the changed values in the form fields into a `HashMap`.
-* `RecipeForm#collectFields` —  Stores changed recipe fields in the `HashMap` into the data `StringBuilder`.
+* `RecipeForm#collectFields` —  Stores changed recipe fields in the `HashMap` into the "data" `StringBuilder` reference.
-* `RecipeForm#saveRecipe()` —  Saves the current recipe to the database by passing the `StringBuilder` instance containing the command string back to `AddFormCommand` to be executed.
+* `RecipeForm#saveRecipe()` —  Formats the current recipe by editing the `StringBuilder` instance such that it contains the command string in a format that an `AddCommandParser` can parse and understand.
 * `RecipeForm#closeForm()` —  Closes the form without saving any changes.

+After the user saves the form by clicking on the <kbd>Save</kbd> button, the command string is passed to the `AddCommandParser` class for parsing into a `RecipeDescriptor` instance, which will be saved by the app if there are no errors.

 #### Example Usage Scenario